aoede3/taujs/README.md

 Integral to τjs is its internal routing:

 1. Fastify serving index.html to client browser for client routing
-2. Internal service calls to API prior to Streaming SSR to provide data for streaming/hydration
+2. Internal service calls to API prior to 'render' to provide data for render/hydration
 3. Fastify API calls via HTTP in the more traditional sense of client/server

 In ensuring a particular 'route' receives data for hydration there are two options: